werdnakof/Operating-System-Notes/virtualization/paging.md

 - The minimum no. bits required to achieve enough granularity to select each byte is 2^6 = 64
 - i.e. the virtual address needs to be 6 bits
 - 2 bits to represent which page
-- 4 bits to represent the offset from each page
+- 4 bits to represent the offset the page

 OS needs to translate the virutal address to physical address
 Example: